• support@madhedgefundtrader.com

 Featured Trade:

-(JOIN THE INVEST LIKE A MONSTER SAN FRANCISCO TRADING CONFERENCE),
+(LAST CHANCE TO ATTEND THE INVEST LIKE A MONSTER SAN FRANCISCO TRADING CONFERENCE)

 Mad Hedge Fund Trader

-Join the ?Invest Like a Monster?
+Last Chance to Attend the ?Invest like a Monster?
 San Francisco Trading Conference

 Diary, Newsletter

-I am pleased to announce that I will be participating in the Invest Like a Monster Trading Conference in San Francisco during October 25-26.
-The two-day event brings together experts from across the financial landscape who will improve your understanding of markets by a quantum leap and measurably boost your own personal trading performance.
+I am pleased to announce that I will be participating in the Invest like a Monster Trading Conference in San Francisco during October 25-26.
+The two-day event brings together experts from across the financial landscape that will improve your understanding of markets by a quantum leap and measurably boost your own personal trading performance.

 To give you an idea of how much data this is, think of downloading the entire contents of the Library of Congress, about 20 terabytes of data, every 30 minutes.
 His firm maintains a 10 gigabyte per second conduit that transfers data at 6,000 times the speed of a T-1 line, the fastest such pipe in the civilian world.
 Jon?s team then distills this ocean of data on his website into the top movers of the day. ?As with the NFL,? says Jon, ?you can?t defend against speed.?